-Consider the water supply and climate in your area, including weather conditions and temperatures.
-If you pick shrubs and other plants that are well suited to local conditions, they are more likely to thrive than plants that need special tending.
+Consider your area's water supply and climate, including weather conditions and temperatures.
+If you pick shrubs and other plants well suited to local conditions, they are more likely to thrive than plants that need special tending.

 Establishing hedges that include deciduous shrubs will require the raking of leaves in autumn, and formal hedges require pruning.
 If you prefer an informal look, the height, width, and health of your shrubs or trees will determine whether there is any need to cut them back.